-To prepare you for surgery, a pre-surgical teaching nurse may meet with you or contact you by phone.
+To prepare you for surgery, a pre-surgical nurse may meet with you or contact you by phone.
 This nurse gathers information regarding your general health.
 At this time, you may also be scheduled to meet with other health care professionals.

 Routine tests and procedures may be required to determine your state of health.
 If you have had recent tests, please tell the pre-surgical nurse.
 Tests will vary, but may include blood and urine tests, an EKG for heart analysis, and a chest X-ray to determine if your lungs are safe for surgery and anesthesia.
-For your convenience, pre-registration can be completed online.

-- Quit Smoking or at least cut down before surgery.
+- Quit smoking or at least cut down before surgery.

 - Stop drinking alcohol at least 24 hours before surgery.

 - Advise the pre-surgical nurse of any illegal drug use.

 - Ask your doctor about taking any medications (including herbal supplements) before surgery.